LAKEMONT COVE CONDOMINIUM

 - Garbage and litter must be bagged and deposited in the garbage receptacles.
 Cardboard boxes must be broken down so as to conserve space in the dumpster.
-Material left outside the dumpster will not be picked up.
-For pick-up of appliances or furniture please call ADVANCED DISPOSAL SERVICES 239-334-1224 to schedule a pick up and then leave at end of unit driveway on day of pick up.
+For pick-up of appliances or furniture please call ADVANCED DISPOSAL SERVICES 239-334-1224 to schedule a pick up and then place the item outside the dumpster enclosure closest to your unit on day of pick up.
 The garbage areas in the common collections facilities and in your own home must be kept clean to minimize pest and rodent infestation.

 - Recycle containers are provided and required by Lee County.
 Do not mix refuse with recycle materials.
 Do not place recyclables in plastic bags.
 If recycle bins are full place items in the regular dumpster.
 You may also take advantage of the recycling option provided by Lee County at no additional cost to Lakemont Cove; situated at the Community Center.

 - Do not dump loose garbage in the dumpster.
 Use a plastic garbage bag to contain this refuse so that it doesn't spill and attract pests when the dumpster is emptied.